alihk1684/alihk1684/README.md

 ---

 🔌 **About Me:**
-I'm a second-year Electrical Engineering student at K.N.
+I'm an Electrical Engineering student at K.N.
 Toosi University of Technology, passionate about programming, automation, and smart technologies.
 My goal is to build impactful tech solutions and eventually pursue opportunities in Canada.

 ---